krissi1111/newsapp-redux/README.md

 ### `docker-compose -f (your path here)\docker-compose.yml up`

-assuming you have docker installed.
+using cmd, assuming you have docker installed.

 The frontend can then be viewed at http://localhost:3000/ in your browser.